 The fact that these signatures are also chained prevents Type 3 frauds by making the prior owner of a block sign it over to the new owner.
 To avoid an O(n²) auditing problem as a result, cryptocurrencies add a separate chain of hashes to make checking for double-spending quick and easy.

 Fossil has a disabled-by-default feature to call out to an external copy of PGP or GPG to sign commit manifests before inserting them into the repository.
-You may wish to couple that with a server-side after-receive hook to reject unsigned commits.
+You can couple that with a server-side after-receive hook to reject unsigned commits.

 Although there are several distinctions you can draw between the way Fossil’s commit signing scheme works and the way block signing works in cryptocurrencies, only one is of material interest for our purposes here: Fossil commit signatures apply only to a single commit.
 Fossil does not sign one commit over to the next “owner” of that commit in the way that a blockchain-based cryptocurrency must when transferring currency from one user to another, beacuse there is no useful analog to the double-spending problem in Fossil.
 The closest you can come to this is double-insert of commits into the blockchain, which we’ll address shortly.

 Although you have complete control over the contents of your local Fossil repository clone, you cannot perform Type 1 forgery on its contents short of executing a preimage attack on the hash algorithm.
 (SHA3-256 by default in the current version of Fossil.)
 Even if you could, Fossil’s sync protocol will prevent the modification from being pushed into another repository: the remote Fossil instance says, “I’ve already got that one, thanks,” and ignores the push.
-Thus, short of breaking into the remote server and modifying the repository in place, you couldn’t even make use of a preimage attack if you had that power.
-This is an attack on the server itself, not on Fossil’s data structures, so while it is useful to think through this problem, it is not helpful to answering our questions here.
+Thus, short of breaking into the remote server and modifying the repository in place, you couldn’t make use of a preimage attack even if you had that power.
+Further, that would be an attack on the server itself, not on Fossil’s data structures, so while it is useful to think through this problem, it is not helpful in answering our questions here.

-The Fossil sync protocol also prevents the closest analog to Type 3 frauds in Fossil: copying a commit manifest in your local repo clone won’t result in a double-commit on sync.
+The Fossil sync protocol’s duplication detection also prevents the closest analog to Type 3 frauds in Fossil: copying a commit manifest in your local repo clone won’t result in a double-commit on sync.

 If Fossil signatures prevent Type 1 and Type 2 frauds, you may wonder why they are not enabled by default.
 It is because they are defense-in-depth measures, not the minimum sufficient measures needed to prevent repository fraud, unlike the equivalent protections in a cryptocurrency blockchain.
 Fossil provides its primary protections through other means, so it doesn’t need to mandate signatures.